 BBSRC was established by Royal Charter in 1994 by incorporation of the former Agricultural and Food Research Council with the biotechnology and biological sciences programmes of the former Science and Engineering Research Council.

 Funding is awarded in the form of Doctoral Training Grants (DTGs) based on an allocation to the University made every three years.
 The University of St Andrews offers around seven funded places each year in Biology and linked subject areas such as Psychology, Chemistry or Physics.

-Applications are welcome from UK/EU students holding a good first degree or equivalent with up to four years funding available via the school of Biology.
+Applications are welcome from UK/EU students holding a good first degree or equivalent with up to four years funding available via the schools of Biology and Psychology.
 Additional information on stipend, fees and fieldwork can be found on the BBSRC web pages.
-Current holders of a BBSRC Studentship can contact our finance advice & support office, (BBSRCfas@st-andrews.ac.uk) for any additional information.
+Current holders of a BBSRC Studentship can contact our finance advice and support office, (BBSRCfas@st-andrews.ac.uk) for any additional information.